How far ahead is houston from los angeles?

-Houston, Texas is 2 hours ahead of Los Angeles, California.
-Travelmath offers an online time zone converter for locations around the world.
-You can enter airports, cities, states, countries, or zip codes to find the time difference between two locations.
+Houston, Texas is two hours ahead of Los Angeles, California.
+Travelmath provides an online time zone converter for locations around the world.
+You can enter airports, cities, states, countries, or zip codes to find the time difference between two places.
 The calculator will automatically adjust to daylight saving time (DST).

 You can use it as a meeting planner or planner to find the best time to make international phone calls.
 Global time zones have a positive or negative offset calculated from Coordinated Universal Time (UTC) or Greenwich Mean Time (GMT).
 UTC time has uniform seconds defined by International Atomic Time (TAI), and leap seconds are announced at irregular intervals to compensate for the slowdown in Earth's rotation.
 The tz or zoneinfo database uses the nearest city, rather than the more common Eastern, Central, Mountainous, or Pacific time zones in the United States.